microsoft/vscode-docker/README.md

 ### Debugging in Containers

-The Docker extension facilitates easily debugging .NET Core and Node.js apps within a container.
-For already-dockerized apps, press `F1` and search for `Docker: Initialize for Docker debugging`, otherwise debugging configuration is added automatically for Node.js and .NET Core apps when doing `Docker: Add Docker Files to Workspace`.
+With the Docker extension installed, you can easily debug .NET Core and Node.js apps within a container.
+Debugging support is enabled automatically when you dockerize your code with `Docker: Add Docker Files to Workspace`.
+To enable debugging for code that's already dockerized, press `F1` and do `Docker: Initialize for Docker Debugging`.

 ![debugging](resources/readme/debugging.gif)